This article explains the USPS PSE mail processing clerk job description in detail.

 - Attend PSE training clinics as required by new policies, procedures or guidelines

-- Ability to perform the duties of the position without assistance from others
+- perform the duties of the position without assistance from others

-- Ability to walk, lift, bend, reach, stoop and twist as required by typical duties
+- walk, lift, bend, reach, stoop and twist as required by typical duties

-- Ability to meet all qualification requirements including speaking English.
+- meet all qualification requirements including speaking English.

 USPS PSE Mail Processing Clerk Salary

 The average US Postal Service PSE mail processing clerk income is $19 per hour, according to Glassdoor, which ranges from $13 to $27 per hour.